Valley of the Moon Park Master Site Plan

 Site Plan Approval Process

-Parks and Recreation will begin the approval process in fall of 2014.
-Parks and Recreation will present the preferred alternative site plan to local Community Councils, the Parks and Recreation Commission, and the Urban Design Commission for approval.
+Parks and Recreation will begin the approval process in fall/winter of 2014.
+Parks and Recreation will present the preferred alternative site plan to local Community Councils, the Parks and Recreation Commission, and the Planning and Zoning Commission for approval.
 The public will have an opportunity for comment at these meetings.